What Is the Cost of Web Application Security?

 If you take Indusface’s suite of products here as an example, the total application security that detects, protects, and monitors consist of Web Application Scanner (WAS), and Web Application Firewall, backed with expert monitoring and tuning.
 The initial cost of such an option is zero followed by annual subscriptions.
 If you compare its annual subscription versus in-house annual web application security, the difference is astounding.

-Although the benefits of software-as-a-service application security model are obvious, money is not always the top most priority for most institutions including government entities.
+Although the benefits of the software-as-a-service application security model are obvious, money is not always the topmost priority for most institutions including government entities.
 Their data is far more valuable and under no circumstances, they can afford to lose important details about website security and its vulnerabilities.

-Additionally, remote security vendor option also brings the fears of loss of control.
-In most cases these apprehensions are logical, that is why we bring to you a guide that can help pick better security partner.
+Additionally, the remote security vendor option also brings the fears of loss of control.
+In most cases these apprehensions are logical, that is why we bring you a guide that can help pick a better security partner.